 This can be a headache for translators, as these kinds of subtleties don't always translate very well from one language to another.
 See Pronoun Trouble and Gender Vocabulary Slip for classic occurrences.

-- Rurouni Kenshin: In the English translation, Kenshin always refers to himself in third person as "this one" (a Woolseyism of the Japanese verb de gozaru, signifying humility).
-However, when his Superpowered Evil Side Hitokiri Battousai takes over, he shifts to first person.
+- Rurouni Kenshin: In the English translation, Kenshin always refers to himself in third person as "this one" (a Woolseyism of the Japanese verb de gozaru, signifying humility), while in Japanese he addresses himself with the humble sessha.
+However, when his Superpowered Evil Side Hitokiri Battousai takes over, he shifts to first person, and uses the more aggressive ore.

 - Transformers: Robots in Disguise has Railracer, the combined form of Team Bullet Train who refers to himself as "we" in contrast to other combiners.